coder/docs/admin/workspace-management/cvms/management.md

 ## Default workspaces to CVMs

-Once you've enabled CVMs, you can set whether all new workspaces should have CVMs enabled or not.
+Once you've enabled CVMs, you can control whether all new workspaces should be built as a CVM or not.

 If you would like all newly created workspaces to be CVMs, toggle **Default to container-based virtual machines** to **On**.

-> While this toggle changes the default workspace creation setting, users can
+> While this toggle changes the default workspace creation setting, users can still
-> still modify this setting.
+> override this setting.
 For example, if you enable CVMS and set them as the
 > default, a user can still create non-CVM workspaces (and vice versa).

 ## Caching